 Considering our long history as a people, rapid travel is a very new development.
 One in which people's biological makeup is still having difficulty adjusting to.
-Many travelers experience difficulty sleeping and trouble staying awake or alert when they arrive at a new location.
-This common occurence is known as jet lag.
+Many travelers experience difficulty sleeping and trouble to stay awake or alert when they arrive at a new location.
+This common occurrence is known as jet lag.

 What is Jet Lag?

 Jet lag is a physiological condition that disrupts a person's sleep due to rapid travel across multiple time zones (usually 2 or more) and causes an imbalance to the traveler's circadian rhythm.

 Your circadian rhythm is an ingrained biological clock that regulates periods of sleep and wakefulness.
 The circadian rhythm also influences other biological factors such as body temperature, times for eating, and the regulation of certain hormones.
 These functions are calibrated by a group of cells called the suprachiasmatic nucleus (SCN) located in the hypothalamus.